 Principle 2 – Dogs do what historically has worked best for them.

 This raises the question of motivation.
 If my dog understands what is being asked of him, and still chooses to do something different then the value in doing what I asked is not sufficient.

 An example of this is my GWP, I never managed to find something that was sufficiently motivating for her to choose to recall away from hunting game.
-As a result, I managed her on a longline and harness in the areas that I knew would be an issue, and she free-ran only in areas where I knew she could make correct decisions about recall.
+As a result, I managed her on a long line and harness in the areas that I knew would be an issue, and she free-ran only in areas where I knew she could make correct decisions about the recall.

 Principle 4 – Human error, did I ask the dog the right question or give him the right information?

-I heard about some research that has been done looking at the number of errors a dog makes compared to number of errors a handler makes in a training session.
-It turns out that the dogs made four- or five-times fewer errors than the average handler (from what I can remember).
+I heard about some research that has been done looking at the number of errors a dog makes compared to the number of errors a handler makes in a training session.
+It turns out that the dogs made four or five times fewer errors than the average handler (from what I can remember).

 This is a very important question to keep asking ourselves.
 Videoing our training sessions can be very enlightening.
 Quite often what we think we are doing; is not what we are actually doing!
 We can create confusion in our dog, and not understand why.
 Seeing what is we are actually doing, can clear up many training issues, by showing us what we need to change.
 This can either be in the way we handle or how we communicate with our dog.

 How does this help?

 Since I have taken this approach to errors that occur in a teaching or training session, it has helped me to be able to see why my dog wasn’t able to give me the correct answer, which, in turn, has helped to reduce my frustration during working with my dog.